Brennvo/uibuilder/README.md

 #### Why not just use React?
 UIBuilder is just a templating library and is therefore much simpler than React.
 UIBuilder is not a framework, so it doesn't control the behavior of the application---you do.

+UIBuilder creates real DOM nodes, not virtual nodes, which makes it easier to implement advanced features such as drag & drop and animation.

+Unlike React, UIBuilder is compatible with [Web Components](https://www.w3.org/standards/techs/components#w3c_all).

 UIBuilder does not use any React.js code.

 ## License